Spike Island is reached by ferry from Kennedy pier, Cobh.

 Please note - parking is NOT allowed on Kennedy Pier.

-Spike Island can be reached by ferry from Cobh.
-The ferry to Spike Island departs from Kennedy Pier, Cobh, which is right in the town centre next to Titanic Cobh.
+Spike Island can only be reached by ferry.
+The ferry to Spike Island departs from Kennedy pier, which is right in the town centre next to Titanic Cobh.

 Tickets can be bought at the kiosk but advance booking online is highly recommended as boats do sell out.
 Advance tickets available HERE

 Pre-booking online is highly recommended during peak season/weekends as boat places are strictly limited.
-Call (021) 237 3455.
+Call (021) 237 3455 for any queries.

 Family (2 adults & 2 child under 12)€49.00